-(E) Emission Standards for New Stationary Diesel-Fueled Cl Engines (> 50 bhp) Used in Agricultural Operations

-1. As of January 1, 2005, except as provided in subsection (c) and subsection (e)(2)(E)2., no person shall sell, purchase, or lease for use in California any stationary diesel-fueled engine to be used in agricultural operations that has a rated brake horsepower greater than 50, or operate any new stationary diesel-fueled engine to be used in agricultural operations that has a rated brake horsepower greater than 50, unless the engine meets all of the following emission performance standards (which are summarized in Table 5.):
+(a) New Stationary Prime Diesel-Fueled CI Engine (>50 bhp) Emission Standards.
+As of January 1, 2005, except as provided in section 93115.3, no person shall sell, purchase, or lease for use in California a new stationary prime diesel-fueled CI engine that has a rated brake horsepower greater than 50 unless it meets the following applicable emission standards, and no owner or operator shall operate any new stationary prime diesel-fueled CI engine that has a rated brake horsepower greater than 50 unless it meets all of the following emission standards and operational requirements (which are summarized in Table 3):

-TABLE 5: SUMMARY OF THE EMISSION STANDARDS FOR NEW STATIONARY DIESEL- FUELED CI ENGINES > 50 BHP USED IN AGRICULTURAL OPERATIONS (SEE SUBSECTION (e)(2)(E)) DIESEL PM OTHER POLLUTANTS DIESEL PM STANDARDS (g/bhp-hr) HC, NOx, NMHC+NOx, AND CO STANDARDS (g/bhp-hr) ≤0.15 OR Off-Road CI Engine Certification Standard for an off-road engine of the same maximum rated power, whichever is more stringent.
-Off-Road CI Engine Certification Standard for an off-road engine of the same model year and maximum rated power, or Tier 1 standard for an off-road engine of the same maximum rated power1
+Table 3: Summary of the Emission Standards for New Stationary Prime Diesel-Fueled CI Engines >50 BHP (See section 93115.7(a)(1)) Diesel PM Standards HC, NOx, NMHC+NOx, and CO Standards (g/bhp-hr) (g/bhp-hr) Meet the more stringent of: ≤0.01 1 Off David Ol Funite Contification Otan dead for an eff read on sing OR Off-Road CI Engine Certification Standard for an off-road engine of the model year and maximum rated power of the engine installed to meet the applicable PM standard, or Tier 1 standards.
+1,2 Off-Road CI Engine Certification Standard for an off-road engine of the same maximum rated power Tier 1 standards. ^{1,2}